KevinWorkman/HappyCoding/blog/_posts/2020-09-26-my-quarantine.md

 Another thing I notice on my runs is that the local fire department turned the Shoreline Amphitheater parking lot into a safe space for people who live in RVs.
 These RVs had been camped around parks with public bathrooms and running water, and when those got shut down, they had nowhere else to go.
 This parking lot full of RVs and porta potties is right across the street from the construction of [Google's newest building](http://www.heatherwick.com/projects/buildings/google-mountainview/).

 I participated in Ludum Dare.
-Check out my game [here](/gallery/the-next-generation-ld-46/index).
+Check out my [The Next Generation](/gallery/the-next-generation-ld-46/index)game .

 I spent a ton of time playing with [spirals](/gallery/spirals/index).